Liga THB-KFA

-Liga THB-KFA is an amateur level football league in Kedah, Malaysia.
+Liga THB-KFA is a regional football league in Kedah, Malaysia.
 The league is managed by the football authority in Kedah, the Kedah Football Association (KFA).
-As part of a sponsorship deal with THB Maintenance SDH BHD, the Liga KFA was renamed the Liga THB-KFA.
+As part of a sponsorship deal with THB Maintenance SDH BHD, it was renamed as Liga THB-KFA.
 The league is at level 4 of the Malaysian football league system.

-Teams from this division, as well as from the Malaysia M4 League, enter the FAM Cup and FA Cup at the first qualifying round.
-The champions from this league automatically go to the M3 League play-off round.
+Teams from this league entered the Malaysia FAM Cup, and champions go to the Malaysia A2 Amateur League.